AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 ### You don't have to let the tool do everything

-There have been several times where the tool generates something that is mostly works, but is not quite.
+There have been several times where the tool generates something that mostly works, but is not quite.
 Sometimes you can interject and add a message to correct its course.
 Sometimes the code is close enough I can tweak it a bit to get it to do what I want.
-Other times the tool and do a `git reset` and create a new prompt.
+Other times the tool totally misunderstands the prompt and I do a `git reset` and create a new prompt.
-Some changes I don't quite know how to put into words succinctly and its faster to just make the change.
+Some changes I don't quite know how to put into words succinctly and it's faster to just make the change.

 Traditional refactoring tools can be a better fit for some changes.
 You can use Visual Studio to remove a parameter from a method faster than you can write the prompt to do so.
-Ever reference to the method will be updated with 100% accuracy, while an LLM is only probabilistically going to find all the references.
+Every reference to the method will be updated with 100% accuracy, while an LLM is only probabilistically going to find all the references.

 ## Conclusion